 - How long has the program been around?
 Just as there are no regulations for health coaches, there are no real regulations for health coach certifications, either.
 Anyone can start a “program” and hand out certificates.
 Dig into the background of the program.
 When did it start?
 Who are the faculty?
 Are there any notable graduates?
 How many people have been through the program?
 Know what you’re getting into before you commit.

 I’m so glad you asked!
 If you couldn’t tell already, I’m a big fan of the Institute for Integrative Nutrition (IIN).

 Not only is IIN the world’s largest nutrition school with over 100,000 graduates from around the world, it’s also been around since 1992 and counts some of my colleagues and mentors as faculty.
-Mark Bittman, Joel Fuhrman, MD, Bernie Siegel, MD, Andrew Weil, MD, Mark Hyman, MD, Deepak Chopra, MD and Christiane Northrup, MD are some of my favorites!
+Mark Bittman, Joel Fuhrman, MD, Bernie Siegel, MD, Andrew Weil, MD, Mark Hyman, MD, and Deepak Chopra, MD are some of my favorites!

 IIN’s program is also approved by the National Board for Health and Wellness Coaching (NBHWC), so graduates are eligible to take the NBHWC qualifying exam after successfully completing both IIN’s health coach certification program and their Coaching Intensive Practicum.
 This additional certification from the NBHWC can be helpful in further identifying yourself as a top-notch health coach.